 lnis Meáin (Inishmaan) means ‘Middle Island’ and it indeed sits in the middle of the three Aran Islands.
 There are about 200 people living here today and it is about 4km by 2.5 km in size.
 This Island has remained the quietest and least visited by tourists throughout the years.
-It is the picture of tranquility.
+It is the picture of tranquillity.

 It now takes only 20 minutes to get from Doolin to Inis Meain.
 Doolin Ferry Co. operates the largest and fastest ferry fleet from Doolin.
-We sail daily from March to early November, direct at 10:00 and 14:30 (indirect at 11:00 & 13:00).
+We sail daily from March to early November, direct at 14:30 (indirect at 11:00 & 13:00).
 We sail from Inis Meain to Doolin at 11:00 and 16:15 every day.

 On lnis Meáin you can escape from the modern world.
 There are over 300 flowering plants growing here from places as far as the Arctic and the Mediterranean regions.
 The Island is a maze of winding roads, lane ways, and trails that take you around the rugged landscape.
 A wide variety of nesting birds and natural ecosystems can be found on this serene Island.
 The main village is located just seconds away from the pier and the beach.